Śālā: Description

 The chapter 7 of the Matsya Purana describes śālá to be inspired by a tree (śāl), providing the inspiration for a house or covered space to the primitive humans.
-The tree roots inspired him to make a foundation, the truck for vertical pillars, the sakha (branches with canopy) for rooms, and foliage inspired him to use thatch and leaves for roof.
+The tree roots inspired him to make a foundation, the trunk for vertical pillars, the sakha (branches with canopy) for rooms, and foliage inspired him to use thatch and leaves for roof.

 Śālā evolved to additionally mean education centers.
 In South India, the term was spelled as salai or calai and referred to boarding colleges where students were fed and received education in the Vedas or other religious traditions, military arts and other subjects.
 According to Hartmut Scharfe, these schools were attached to many Hindu and Jain temples in the 1st millennium CE, and sometimes they were alternatively referred to by other terms such as a kalari (focusing on military arts) or ghatika (Vedic studies).

 Many inscriptions refers to such sala or salai or calai as schools supported by wealthy donors or kings or the daily donations of devotees visiting the temple.
 For example, the Huzur Office Plates of south Kerala include a major inscription from 866 CE of the Ay Dynasty Hindu king Karunantadakkan who sponsored a Vishnu temple with a salai for Vedic studies for ninety five students and scholars.
 The donations and local villages in Parthivapuram (spelled Parthivasekharapuram in the inscription) supported the Parthasarathy temple, Parthivapuram, the boarding and feeding costs of the students (called cattar or chattra) and college staff.